Marijuana or Hemp fibre shoes, jewellery and dress

 Hemp Fibre Shoes

-Ever since the ancient times the man has striven hard to brave the vagaries of nature and the whims of inclement weather.
+Ever since the ancient times, the man has striven hard to brave the vagaries of nature and the whims of inclement weather.
 In order to protect himself from the heat and cold associated with changing seasons, he built the houses and designed cotton and woolen clothes.
-All these luxuries got modified and reformed with passage of time as and the descent of new inventions and inventions.
+All these luxuries got modified and reformed with the passage of time as and the descent of new inventions and inventions.

-In this case the shoes were no exception.
+In this case, the shoes were no exception.
 The protection of the feet began with the shoes made of grass, wood, leather, hides, wool, cotton and natural fiber.
 Now the modern shoes come in plastic, rubber, leather, canvas etc.

 There was a time when these shoes were a part and parcel of each household.
 The people never used other shoes indoors as the hemp fiber shoes were there to embrace the person immediately on entering the threshold of the house.